JulienPeloton/PySM/README.md

 Currently much of the available data is limited in resolution at degree-scale.
 We therefore make efforts to provide reasonable small-scale simulations to extend the data to higher multipoles.
 The details of the procedures developed can be found in the accompanying paper.
-Note that, even if you request maps with a resolution parameter Nside larger than the default resolution of the nominal PySM templates (Nside=512), the output maps will only contain power up to this default resolution.

 This code is based on the large-scale Galactic part of Planck Sky Model code and uses some of its inputs (http://www.apc.univ-paris7.fr/~delabrou/PSM/psm.html,